TokenScavenger logo TokenScavenger

 Install

 Release artifacts include SHA256 checksums.
-Prefer source builds, Docker, systemd, or reverse proxy deployment?
+Prefer source builds, Docker, Kubernetes, systemd, or reverse proxy deployment?

 Deployment docs